andybeet/website/_posts/2025-01-15-versioning_rpackages.md

   - versioning
 ---

 You've reached the point in which you want to officially start to version your R package.
 How do you go about doing this?
 When should you version?
 How often?
-What versioning scheme should i use?
-How do i document the changes?
+What versioning scheme should you use?
+How do you document the changes?

 All great questions! :rofl: Lets talk this through ...